 It depends!
 Some students take all of their classes at the Dickinson Centre while others split their time between the Centre and the UCAC.
 Although some families live within walking distance of the Centre, most students will elect to take a taxi to/from classes.
 The student stipend has been calculated with this expense in mind.

-Most students each breakfast and dinner with their families.
+Most students eat breakfast and dinner with their families.
 Weekday lunches are typically eaten outside the home with fellow students.
 Any student who elects to live in the Dickinson Centre will have to shop for food and prepare it themselves.
 An informal cooking class or two is usually organized by the Resident Director.
 This can come in very handy when trying to figure out what to do with certain produce available at Cameroonian markets!

 Some homestay families may offer to do laundry for you, but many students (both with families and at the Centre) will need to do their own.
 In the absence of powered washing machines, much of the laundry in Cameroon is done by hand.
 Most, if not all, households as well as the Centre have several large washing tubs and laundry soap for washing clothes by hand.
-Your Cameroonian friends will show you how it’s done.
+Your Cameroonian friends and host family will show you how it’s done.
 This is an opportune time to remind all participants that durable clothes, those that you may wear out while you’re in Cameroon and won’t be bringing home with you, are best suited to this demanding environment.